-What You Can Do: We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your credit reports/account statements for suspicious activity and to detect errors.
-If you discover any suspicious or unusual activity on your accounts, please promptly contact your financial institution or company.
-You may also activate the complimentary identity monitoring services we are making available to you.
-Due to privacy laws, we cannot register you directly.
-Additional information regarding how to activate the complimentary services is enclosed in the attached "Steps You Can Take to Help Protect Your Information."
+What You Can Do: We recommend that you remain vigilant against incidents of identity theft and fraud by reviewing your credit reports/account statements for suspicious activity and to detect errors.
+If you discover any suspicious or unusual activity on your accounts, please promptly contact your financial institution.
+We have provided additional information below, which contains more information about steps you can take to help protect yourself against fraud and identity theft.